sumchat/Blockchain/WebServices/myRestApp/README.md

 c) POST /block: http://localhost:8000/block

    Post a new block with following  payload  to add  to the block body.
+For each request validated you can register only one star.
     *
     *   The response for the endpoint  provides block object in JSON format e.g.